Apollo.io Sequences: The Ultimate Guide to Automated Outreach (2026)

 Step 6.
 Launch and monitor

-- Toggle steps on and click Start sequence.
+- Toggle steps on and click Activate to launch the sequence.

 - Track opens, replies, bounces, and task completion.